George-LabX/raspicluster/Tutorial/3pi_setup.md

 This will keep your devices up to date and running smoothly.

 Next, we’ll change the file that we will be executing via ```cssh``` to set the recording parameters, converting to mp4, transferring to the AWOW, and deleting the other video format version (h264).
+This is a file already preinstalled from the OS SDcard flash from [PiRATeMC]((https://drive.google.com/drive/folders/1Y9IGVBCkBdnRykqMNaKmlipFwnT6WQuY).
 In the RPi terminal type in:
 ```bash
 nano recordVideo.sh
 ```